dimix/ImageSlideShow/README.md

-# ImageSlideShow
-A Swift Image SlideShow for iOS
+# Swift ImageSlideShow for iOS

-ImageSlideShow is a simple Slideshow for images (Picture, Photos) for your apps.
+ImageSlideShow is a simple Slideshow for images (Picture, Photos) for your apps written in Swift 2.3.

 ![alt tag](https://raw.githubusercontent.com/dimix/ImageSlideShow/e6e9a62db2b4c82b58d5b298ef6802c0a8125970/demo.gif)